Saturday, May 12, 2012

 May 3rd, 2012

-I feel like its the middle-ages and I'm being quartered.
+It's the Middle Ages, and I'm being drawn and quartered.

-My limbs being stretched out as far as my muscle and ligaments will hold.
+My limbs are stretched out as far as my muscles and ligaments will hold.
 I'm barely holding it together.
-With all my strength I resist the urge to split at the seams.
+I resist the urge to split at the seams with all my strength.
 But I'm tired.
-I'm grasping at straws and I need a break.
+I'm grasping at straws, and I need a break.
 I need a moment to think.
 A moment to plan.
 A moment to see clearly.
 It's been a month and a half since she's gone.
-A month and a half that has aged me tenfold.
+A month and a half has aged me tenfold.
 I'm weary.

-I see getting by my fears and letting go of my anger.
-I'm providing good child care while I return to work.
-As I get closer to that vision I begin to limp.
-My bare heals are rubbing against the imside of my shoes.
+I see myself getting beyond my fears and letting go of my anger.
+I'm providing good child care, so I returned to work.
+I walk closer to that winning vision, but I begin to limp.
+My bare feet are dragging along the ground, raking the floor.
 The friction of my skin is causing blisters.
-My nerve endings begin to transmit pain to my brain as my dermis that surrounds the heal turns red and puffy.
+My nerve endings start to transmit pain to my brain as my dermis that surrounds the heal turns red and puffy.
 I feel like I can't continue.

 I kick off my shoes.

-My bare feet grind forward acting on pure adrenaline my body and my heart is providing.
+My bare feet grind forward, acting on pure adrenaline my body and heart provide.
 It's the will to survive.

-The pavement's heat rises from the ground altering the clear landscape by the heat induced wave that blurs beyond what I can see, obscuring the clarity of my vision.
-The once clear road now hazed.
+The pavement's heat rises from the ground, altering the clear landscape with the heat-induced wave that blurs beyond what I can see, obscuring the clarity of my vision.
+The once clear road was now hazed.

 I press on to reach my final conclusion and begin my life again.

 Will this mile ever end?
-I get closer and I thirst in this hot, dry air.
-But I won't stop to drink and there are no roses to stop and smell on this lonely baron road to my salvation.
+I get closer, and I thirst for this hot, dry air.
+But I won't stop to drink, and there are no roses to stop and smell on this lonely baron road to my salvation.

 Mimie was my first real relationship.
-She was my first girlfriend who was my first love who I made my wife.
-She's the mother of my children and I'm marching forward because she'd want me to.
-I'm almost there my mile is almost complete.
+She was my first girlfriend, my first love, and the one I made my wife.
+She's the mother of my children, and I'm marching forward because she'd want me to.
+I'm almost there, and my mile is nearly completed.

-My journey coming to its final dramatic conclusion, an end to this nightmare.
+My journey came to its final dramatic conclusion, ending this nightmare.

 And just like that, it was all a mirage.

 My vision playing tricks on me.
 There is no happy ending.
-My mind succumbing to the defeat.
-The heart break is killing me.
-I fall to my knees and rest my buttocks on my bloodied heals.
-My arms falling to my side.
-My shoulders shrugged forward resigning myself to defeat.
+My mind succumbed to the defeat.
+The heartbreak is killing me.
+I fall to my knees and rest my buttocks on my bloodied heels.
+My arms dropped to my side.
+My shoulders shrugged forward, resigning myself to defeat.
 I just want to give up.
 But my eyes glance forward.
 I again see hope.

-A resurrection of my life that I use to have.
-With all my strength I pull my body up.
+A resurrection of my life that I used to have.
+With all my strength, I pull my body up.
 I stand on the burnt flesh that was once healthy and strong.
 I take in a deep breath and begin to walk another mile.
-A walk to slavation on a road to perdition.
+A walk to salvation on the road to perdition.

-I see off in the distant, hope.
-Is it real this time or is it the heat playing tricks on me?
-I can only wish its hope.
+I see off in the distance, hope.
+Is it real this time, or is the heat playing tricks on me?
+I can only wish for hope.

 We always have to hope.